juliopzsosa/juliopzsosa/README.md

   <h1 align="center">Hello world!</h1>

-   - Studied Mechatronics Engineering at the [Instituto Tecnológico de Tehuacán](http://www.ittehuacan.edu.mx/).
-  - I've been dedicated to teaching at the secondary, high school, and university levels in areas related to physics, electronics, and programming.
-  - Currently training as a Front-End developer at [Alura Latam](https://www.aluracursos.com/), supported by [Oracle Next Education](https://www.oracle.com/mx/education/oracle-next-education/).
-  - Looking to build a career from scratch in the IT field.

-   ## Interests
-  - Command Line Interface (CLI)
-  - User Experience & User Interface (UX/UI)
+  <p align="center">Front-End developer with expertise in HTML, CSS, JavaScript, and frameworks like React and Bootstrap, along with experience in data science using Python and database management.
+Background in teaching physics, electronics, and programming.
+Currently focused on building a career in technology.</p>

   <div align="center">
     <h2>Technologies</h2>